conmaol/gadelica/grammar/nouns.md

 > Phòs a mhàthair rìgh àraidh an déidh sin, ach cha do leig i **Fionn beag** as a h-aire.

-Note that unless otherwise specified all examples are taken from the same text as was analysed in previous sections.

-In the above example, the nominative masculine proper noun `Fionn` ‘Finn’ is modified by the adjective `beag` ‘little’ – `Fionn beag` ‘little Finn’.
+In the above example, the nominative masculine proper noun `Fionn` is modified by the adjective `beag` – `Fionn beag` ‘little Finn’.

 *Common nouns* can be modified by adjectives too.